Chen Tianqiao: Career

 Chen started at the state-owned property developer Shanghai Lujiazui Group in 1994, holding management positions in the public relations office before becoming secretary to the chairman.
 In 1998, he became the vice director of the office of the president at Kinghing Trust & Investment before resigning in 1999.

 In 1999, Chen started the online gaming company Shanda with members of his family.
 The company went on to become the largest Internet company by market capitalization in China in 2004.
 That same year, Chen was second on the Hurun Report's "rich list", was voted China Central Television's "Rising Business Star", and was featured in MIT Technology Reviews Innovators Under 35 list.

 Shanda Group went private in early 2012, with Chen, his wife, and his brother keeping a combined 57% stake.
 In 2015, Chen, as the beneficial owner of Shanda Asset Management, acquired over 80,127 hectares of land in Oregon from Fidelity National Financial for US$85 million, making him one of the largest foreign owners of land in the United States.

-Tianqiao Chen and his family sold all their stakes in Shanda Games in November 2014, after which Shanda Group refocused on investing.
+In November 2014, Shanda Interactive completed the sale of its controlling interest in Shanda Games, and Chen resigned as a director and chairman of the company's board.

-With Chen remaining chairman and CEO, by early 2017 Shanda Group was the majority shareholder of Legg Mason, Lending Club, and Community Health Systems.
+With Chen remaining chairman and CEO, by early 2017, Shanda Group was the largest shareholder of Legg Mason, Lending Club, and Community Health Systems.
 It also had property operations in China and North America and stakes in companies such as Sotheby's.
 Shanda sold its stakes in Sotheby's in 2017 and then it sold its stake Legg Mason later that year, and then Chen resigned as vice-chairman of the Legg Mason board.
 Chen has invested in the venture funds Propel(x) and Ubiquity Ventures.

 Ranked on various rich lists, Chen personally had $4 billion in net value in 2017 and was ranked as the 93rd richest person in China, according to the Hurun Report.

-In 2018, Chen purchased 500,000 acres in Ontario.
+In 2018, Chen purchased 500,000 acres in Oregon.
 The same year, the Committee of 100 gave Chen an award for Lifetime Achievement as Tech Entrepreneur.

+In 2026, Chen said he and Shanda Group had committed more than US$2 billion to artificial intelligence research, including US$1 billion earmarked for data processing and computing infrastructure.
+He described the goal as building AI systems capable of generating new knowledge and forecasting complex events through long-term memory, causal reasoning, and predictive modeling.